jasmeet17/github-report/README.md

 # Github Report

-This is a node project in which I used TypedScript to fetch Github deatails of a user and show top 5 repos according to the number of forks on each repo in descending order.
+This is a node project in which I used TypeScript to fetch Github deatails of a user and show top 5 repos according to the number of forks on each repo in descending order.

 ### To run the app